IshanaRaina/To-Live-or-Not-To-Live/README.md

 - [Modeling](DataModeling)
 - Wrapping the entire code base into modular functions

-All team members tried their hand at the various tasks.
-We haven't taken any of the files down since we wanted to make sure

 ### :sparkles: main.ipynb :sparkles:
 The star of the show was most definitely our final file named [main.ipynb](main.ipynb).
 All our efforts were consolidated here.
 Feel free to clone the repo, run the main.ipynb file and see the magic happen!